"I've already said it, why would I need to repeat it?"

 The power of repetition requires a bit more finesse and skill.
 It's about finding multiple creative and effective ways to get the same idea across to your team.

-Here’s 3 easy ones you can start doing today.
+Here's 3 easy ones you can start being better at practicing the power repetition today:

 1) Reinforce your message in multiple ways.